bigardone/bigardone.github.com/source/blog/2016-04-29-building-phoenix-battleship-pt-1.html.markdown

 Will use the [GenServer][18a2f400].
 This processes, supervised by the **Game.Supervisor**, will store the state for a given game.
-The state will consist of a map containing the ids for both the attacker player and the defender, their **GameChannel pids**, the list of shot results, chat messages, etc. It will also monitor both **GameChannel pids**, to detect when a player leaves the game.
+The state will consist of a map containing the ids for both the attacker player and the defender, their **GameChannel pids**, the list of shot results, chat messages, etc. It will also monitor **GameChannel** and **Game.Board** processes, to detect any error and stop the game.

 #### The GameChannel
 Another [Phoenix Channel][6c51ddb1].
 The main interface between the player's browser and